MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ai-faq.md

    For more information, go to [Consent to or reject the preview and privacy terms and conditions for all users](enable-ai.md#consent-to-or-reject-preview-and-privacy-terms-and-conditions-for-all-users).

-### <a name="is-copilot-available-for-preview-in-business-central-on-premises"></a>Is Copilot available for preview in Business Central on-premises?
+### Is Copilot available for preview in Business Central on-premises?

 No, it's currently not supported in Business Central on-premises.

-### <a name="how-does-copilot-work-where-does-the-suggested-text-come-from"></a>How does Copilot work, where does the suggested text come from?
+### How does Copilot work, where does the suggested text come from?

 Copilot uses [Microsoft's Azure OpenAI Service](/azure/cognitive-services/openai/overview) to access powerful language models that analyse and generate natural language.
 These models have been trained on a wide body of text datasets.
 As a result, Copilot can generate suggested, personalised responses in English based on a minimal amount of input data, like an item's attributes, category, or description.

-### <a name="whats-the-quality-of-the-text-suggested-by-copilot"></a>What's the quality of the text suggested by Copilot?
+### What's the quality of the text suggested by Copilot?

 Because the underlying technology behind Copilot uses AI that has been trained on a wide range of sources, the generated content isn't always factual or suitable.
 Some suggestions may even include questionable or inappropriate content.
 It's your responsibility to review and edit generated suggestions to ensure it's accurate and appropriate.

 For information about inappropriate suggestions, go to [What's done about abusive and harmful text suggestions?](/dynamics365/business-central/ai-faq?&tabs=oversight#whats-done-about-abusive-and-harmful-text-suggestions).

-### <a name="how-can-i-improve-the-suggestions-i-get-from-copilot"></a>How can I improve the suggestions I get from Copilot?
+### How can I improve the suggestions I get from Copilot?

 There are a few things you can do to get the most out of suggestions from Copilot: